kolide/fleet/docs/infrastructure/adding-hosts-to-kolide.md

 ### Using a flag file to manage flags

 For your convenience, osqueryd supports putting all of your flags into a single file.
-This file is commonly deployed to `/etc/osquery/osquery.flags`.
+We suggest deploying this file to `/etc/osquery/kolide.flags`.
 If you've deployed the appropriate osquery flags to that path, you could simply launch osquery via:

 ```
-osqueryd --flagfile=/etc/osquery/osquery.flags
+osqueryd --flagfile=/etc/osquery/kolide.flags
 ```

 ## Configuration Management